oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 This is equivalent to /cd3user/tenancies/<customer_name>/terraform_files folder on your local system.
 You will see region directories inside this and all service directories further inside the region directories.
-Inside each service directory, you will see pipelines for terraform-apply and terraform-destroy
+Inside each service directory, you will see pipelines for terraform-apply and terraform-destroy.

 #### terraform-apply Pipeline Stages :